 Perfluorinated compounds (PFCs)

 In 2013, in the framework of the joint roadmap for the elimination of hazardous chemicals by 2020, we committed to phasing out the use of long-chain PFCs by no later than January 1, 2015.
 As a further step, we committed to being 99% PFC-free by no later than December 31, 2017.
-By the end of 2018, we met the further target of being more than 99% free of poly- and perfluorinated substances in our products for the fall/winter 2019 season.
+By the end of 2018, we met a further target of being more than 99% free of poly- and perfluorinated substances in our products for the fall/winter 2019 season.

 Volatile organic compounds